blakeb211/ames-housing/README.md

 # From Linear Models To AutoML with Sklearn & Friends

 # What
-- Demonstration with working code for going from linear models to neural nets to trees to AutoML with common python libaries, Sklearn, and its companion libraries.
+- Demonstration notebooks showing the full modeling pipeline for linear models to neural nets to trees to AutoML with common python libaries, Sklearn, and its companion libraries.

 # Why
 - Apply and explain knowledge from the resources at the bottom to a popular dataset.

 # How

-**There is an ingestion script** so that your exploration and modeling files aren't littered with copy-pasted code.
-The modeling and exploration notebooks or scripts stay independent from one another and changes to ingestion / cleaning can be made once.
+- *ingestion.py* get called by each modeling notebook to generate dataframes for modeling
+- *metadata_helper.py* gets called by each modeling notebook to save the modeling metrics to csv and html files
+- Each modeling notebook (prefixed with *model__*) is independent from the others.
+They only depend on the two ingestion and score-saving scripts above.

 # Plan
 1. Ingestion and Wrangling
 1. Exploration
 1. Model (tuning, validation)
-1. Feature Importance
-1. Check impact of additional feature engineering on top model
+1. Clean up comments
+1. Generate scores figure
+1. Save any other necessary figures
 1. Write an article
-1. Clean up comments and repo presentation
+1. Publish to Medium
+1. Submit to TDS

 ## Models
 * Linear, KNN, Decision Tree, Bagged Trees, Random Forest, Gradient Boosted, AutoML